davidolejniczak/RaceFileFinder/README.md

 ## Project Structure

-## Data Source
+## Data Cut-Off
-Data was collected on June 1st and not updated since
+Data and race reaults were last updated on June 1st